-Both of our networks are built with fibre, bringing the best experiences to our customers.
+Both of our networks are built with fibres, bringing the best experiences to our customers.

 Unlike traditional copper cables, fibre cables use light instead of electricity to transmit data, making them faster and more reliable.
 With a fibre connection your data literally moves at the speed of light and you get consistently fast upload and download speeds.

 copper to fibre

 For years, copper wires were the backbone of our networks.
 With the introduction of fibre technology, Bell took a leadership role in building out fibre networks to bring Canadians the fastest and most reliable network technology.
 Our initiative to replace copper cables with fibre ones requires an investment of billions of dollars, but the paybacks are substantial – customers will enjoy better connectivity and the environment will be better for it.

 |Data is translated into light pulses, then sent along a fibre within the cable.
 Once they reach their destination, the light pulses are converted into webpages, emails, television show streams, video calls, and more.

 |Data is translated into electric pulses, then travels along the copper cables.
 Once they arrive at the receiving end, the electric pulses are converted back into the original data form.

 |Customers can get the fastest speeds with Bell pure fibre Internet.
 Future fibre upgrades will deliver even faster speeds to more Canadians.

 |Customers can get speeds of up to 100 Mbps with copper-based Internet services.

 |Fibre cables aren’t affected by electromagnetic interference because they use light to transmit data, not electricity.
 Fibre is also more durable and less impacted by environmental issues, such as water or extreme temperatures.